docker-library/docs/zookeeper/content.md

 ## Where to store data

-This image is configured with volumes at `/data` and `/datalog` to hold the Zookeeper in-memory database snapshots and the transaction log of updates to the database, respectively.
+This image is configured with volumes at `/data`, `/datalog` and `/conf` to hold the Zookeeper in-memory database snapshots, the transaction log of updates to the database and configuration, respectively.

 > Be careful where you put the transaction log.
 A dedicated transaction log device is key to consistent good performance.
 Putting the log on a busy device will adversely effect performance.